UniMath/agda-unimath/src/metric-spaces/metric-semigroups.lagda.md

       ( metric-space-of-short-functions-Metric-Space A A)
       ( f))

-  is-short-associative-prop-mul-Metric-Space :
+  is-associative-prop-short-mul-Metric-Space :
     short-function-Metric-Space
       ( A)
       ( metric-space-of-short-functions-Metric-Space A A) →
     Prop l1
-  is-short-associative-prop-mul-Metric-Space f =
+  is-associative-prop-short-mul-Metric-Space f =
     let
       μ : type-Metric-Space A → type-Metric-Space A → type-Metric-Space A μ = mul-short-mul-Metric-Space f